openfisca/openfisca-doc/source/key-concepts/input_data.md

 scenario = tax_benefit_system.new_scenario()

 ```
----

 ### Test cases

-Test case describes persons and entities with their input variables or attributes.
+A test case describes persons and entities with their input variables or attributes.

-You may add information at *individual* level or at *entity* level.
+You may add information at the *individual* level or at the *entity* level.
 One input is crucial and shouldn't be forgotten: the *period* of the simulation.

 ###### Application: how to initialize a scenario

-Test cases can be expressed in Python or in JSON when using the Web API (see the [specific section](../openfisca-web-api/input-output-data.md) of the documentation).
+Test cases can be expressed in Python, or in JSON when using the Web API (see the [specific section](../openfisca-web-api/input-output-data.md) of the documentation).

-In Python you have to use the `init_single_entity` function based on the *scenario*.
-To give to every person of your *test case* attributes, you have to use the Python dictionnary object.
+In Python, you have to use the `init_single_entity` function based on the *scenario*.
+To give to every person of your *test case* attributes, you have to use the Python dictionary object.

 We show here the Python expression for a family constituted by:

-- two parents (with attributes: her `age` or her `date_naissance` and her `salaire_de_base`),
+- two parents (with attributes: her `age` or her `date_naissance` and her `salaire_de_base`)
-- two children (with attribute: their `age`),
+- two children (with attribute: their `age`)
 - a house (with attributes: the `loyer` and the `statut_occupation_logement`)

 ```python